scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

       * static overloads secondly, following the same order as they appear in the original source

+    `FIELD` definitions are not included in the list of overloads.
     Given this order, the tag becomes

       * Empty string for the definition that appears first.